profactoerp/pfBgMrgr/README.md

 * cannot write the PDF to standard out for piping - feel free to implement, can't be too hard ;)
 * does not understand if you mix up the order of the two or three files, expect funny results.
 * does not irrevocably merge a watermark, if you want to create something like that use other ways of PDF manipulating.
 The reversion of what pfBgMrgr.py should be pretty easy for one familiar with PDF.

+# What still has to be done ...

+* switch from optparse to argparse, as optparse is deprecated with Python 2.7
+* allow different base path for the doc
+* allow custom name for returned file

+# Known Issues

+None :)